Statement of Professional Philosophy

 In my scholarly and professional research, I strive for thoroughness, usefulness, and attention to detail.
 As an information scientist, I find satisfaction in laying the foundation for researchers who will use my work in order to expand the canon of knowledge.
 I enjoy doing primary research, digging into an issue or problem until I am able to explain it and offer advice for how best to approach it with an eye toward practice.
 In my work with under-represented learners and educators, I am proud to be able to share their experiences with a wider audience, and the ability to give others a voice is powerfully meaningful to me.
 William Morris espoused creating nothing "that we do not know to be both useful and beautiful."
 All of my pursuits follow the concept of "craft," of taking time and care with one's work.

 My professional philosophy is predicated on the belief that I have been called to serve my neighbors, especially those who struggle against disadvantages.
 I want my life and work to stand as a testament to that mission of service.
-As a teacher, scholar, mentor, advocate, husband, neighbor, and friend, I aim to better the lives of those around me and to give back through service to those who have helped me to accomplish my own potential.
+As a leader, teacher, scholar, mentor, advocate, partner, neighbor, and friend, I aim to better the lives of those around me and to give back through service in honor those who have helped me to accomplish my own potential.

 - I am "paying it forward" by developing and teaching courses for educators designed to help them to use assistive technology and innovative teaching techniques to reach out to their own challenged learners.

-- As a university technology coordinator, I work with an enthusiastic and cohesive team of faculty and administrators to help make academic programs relevant and useful for our students' classroom and support-service practices.
+- As a university program director, I work with an enthusiastic and cohesive team of faculty members, staff, and administrators to help make academic programs relevant and useful for our students' classroom and support-service practices.

 - In my role as a teacher and mentor, I continue to serve those for whom college and graduate school might otherwise have been impossible.